Charles-Jean-François Hénault: Career

-The research is all on the surface and is only borrowed.
-But the work had a prodigious success, and was translated into several languages, even into Chinese.
+The research is all on the surface and is only borrowed, but the work due to its success, was translated into several languages, even into Chinese.
 This was due partly to Hénault's popularity and position, partly to the agreeable style which made the history readable.
-He inserted, according to the fashion of the period, moral and political reflections, which are always brief and generally as fresh and pleasing as they are just.
+He inserted, according to the fashion of the period, moral and political reflections, which are always brief.
 A few masterly strokes reproduced the leading features of each age and the characters of its illustrious men; accurate chronological tables set forth the most interesting events in the history of each sovereign and the names of the great men who flourished during his reign; and interspersed throughout the work are occasional chapters on the social and civil state of the country at the close of each era in its history.
 Continuations of the work have been made at separate periods by Fantin des Odoards, by Anguis with notes by Walckenaer, and by Michaud.
 He died at Paris on 24 November 1770.

 Hénault's Mémoires have come down to us in two different versions, both of which are said to be authentic.
 One was published in 1855 by M. du Vigan; the other was owned by the Comte de Coutades, who permitted Lucien Perey to give long extracts in his work on Président Hénault (Paris, 1893).
 The memoirs are fragmentary and disconnected, but contain interesting anecdotes and details concerning persons of note.
 See the Correspondance of Grimm, of Madame de Deffand and of Voltaire; the notice by Walckenaer in the edition of the Abrégé; Sainte-Beuve, Causeries du lundi, vol. xi.; and the Origines de l'abrégé (Ann.
 Bulletin de la Société de l'histoire de France, 1901).
 Also H Lion, Le Président Hénault (Paris, 1903).